 So how to get better?

 - At some juncture I’d love to have some SPECT scans done and perhaps some blood tests to evaluate functional anomalies and incorrect levels of various chemicals within my body.
-Both of these are rather cutting edge diagnoses which are not commonly available.
-Understanding better the exact combination of misfunctions can be helpful in better reacting against and overcoming these challenges.
+Both of these are rather cutting edge diagnostic tools which are not commonly available.
+Understanding better the exact combination of malfunctions can be helpful in better reacting against and overcoming these challenges.

 - I have to accept my limitations – which I am much better at doing now than I have been in the past.
 I no longer push myself to be like everyone else in the same way I used to.

 - There is a need to increase the margin in my life.
 Dr. Richard Swenson has written an excellent book of the same name on this topic.
 I have to recognize that when left with inadequate margin in my life I will first sacrifice relationships and diet.

 - I am not sure that I can change this…my felt need for knowledge and solitude is greater than my felt need for relationships or health…and my attempts to bring the latter before the former in my current existence has been futile on a multitude of occasions over a number of years.